mixman/cv/cv.rst

 Objective
 =========
-Master Web Development on Client and Server -side.
+Master Web (+Mobile) Development on Client and Server -side, and as a side-effect, become a great programmer.

 Education
 =========